virtualidentityag/quality-gate/README.md

 - `biotope-quality-gate lint --javascript` - will only lint javascript files
 - `biotope-quality-gate lint --include-jsx` - will lint typescript and javascript files, including the ones with jsx and tsx extensions
+- `biotope-quality-gate lint --sass` - will lint sass and css files

 **Note**: When using `--sass` with either `--typescript` or `--javascript`, you are bound to using the default configurations given (i.e. don't specify the `--config` option).
 This is due to sass and